lewdev/tiny-code-editor/README.md

 npm start
 ```

-## Other minimal bookmarklet editors
+## Other minimalist bookmarklet editors

 ### Minimal Text Editor (37b)
 This one is good to memorize.